 RD Sharma Solutions for Class 9 Maths Chapter 1 Number System Exercise 1.4

-RD Sharma Solutions Class 9 Maths Chapter 1 Number System Exercise 1.4 is based on following topics and subtopics:
+RD Sharma Solutions Class 9 Maths Chapter 1 Number System Exercise 1.4 is based on the following topics and subtopics:

-- Irrational Numbers.
+- Irrational numbers.

 - A number is an irrational number if it has a non-terminating and non-repeating decimal representation.

-- Some useful results on Irrational Numbers.
+- Some useful results on irrational numbers.